artsy/README/onboarding/engineering-introduction.md

 [Engineering - Open Meetings calendar](https://calendar.google.com/calendar/r?cid=YXJ0c3ltYWlsLmNvbV9nODFpbzRhOThkZHZuMWloMWEzbG0yb2NkNEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t)
 to see when they are scheduled and feel free to add yourself to any (or just show up).

 We have an engineering team-wide standup on _Mondays at 11:45 a.m.
-Eastern_ where we:
+Eastern (5:45 p.m.
+CET; 4:45 p.m.
+GMT)_ where we:

 - Share any team updates
 - Mention significant project milestones or new repositories